 Verbal and Nonverbal Communication

 Koreans once used Chinese characters for writing.
-However, in the 15th century they developed a national writing system called Hangui that is still used today.
+However, in the 15th century, they developed a national writing system called Hangui that is still used today.
 Korean words have special endings to use when speaking to an elder or one to whom you owe respect.
 These endings are called honorifics.

 In Korea, never motion people to come toward you with the palm of your hand facing upwards.
 This gesture is used to command a dog so it is rude to use it with people.
-To signal a person to approach you extend your arm with the palm facing downward and wave your hand.
-Left handed people might find it difficult to live in Korea as one must always remember to use the right hand to give something to someone.
+To signal a person to approach you to extend your arm with the palm facing downward and wave your hand.
+Left-handed people might find it difficult to live in Korea as one must always remember to use the right hand to give something to someone.
 Dishes at the dining table are always passed with the right hand.
 Like most Asian nations, Koreans avoid touching so hugging is not acceptable.

 Koreans need to be very careful not to behave in a way that would embarrass their family.
 Children are expected to work hard in school and respect their teachers.
 Women do not have equal rights in Korean society as they might in other cultures.
 Men and boys are considered more important than girls.
 Korean female teenagers complain to each other about having to help with the cooking and housework while their brothers do nothing around the house.
 Older people are highly respected.
 Koreans also show great respect to their ancestors who have passed on.